 A query independent feature is a kind of ranking feature used in identifying spam that doesn’t bother to look at a specific query when deciding if a page is web spam, and the spam determination can be made by looking at other information.
 Because of that, this kind of feature is considered to be “query-independent.

-These query-independent features can be grouped into page-level features, domain-level features, anchor features, popularity features, and time features.
+These query-independent features can be grouped into page-level features, domain-level features, anchor features, popular features, and time features.

 Page-level features can be determined by looking just at a page or URL, and can include such things as: